aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.rendering/icanvas/arcto/_index.md

 ---
 title: ICanvas.ArcTo
 second_title: Aspose.SVG for .NET API Reference
-description: ICanvas method.
+description: ICanvas ArcTo method.
 Adds an arc to the current path connecting the previous point to the start point of the arc with a straight line
 type: docs
 weight: 30
 url: /net/aspose.svg.rendering/icanvas/arcto/